 We all are users at some point in our day.

 Think like one!
-One technique to reduce shopping cart abandonment is to get the knack of your customer’s mind is to step in their shoes and generate your own perspective.
-What makes you snap back before you enter your cart details?
+One technique to reduce shopping cart abandonment is to get the knack of your customer’s minds to step in their shoes and generate your own perspective.
+What makes you snap back before you enter your card details?

-Make a list of these points just like we did to arrive at the main causes for effective abandonment cart strategy.
-While we took a generalists approach, you need the one specific to your business needs.
+Make a list of these points just like we did to arrive at the main causes for an effective abandonment cart strategy.
+While we took a generalist approach, you need the one specific to your business needs.

 1. Guest Checkout

 Save your shoppers from new account fatigue.
 Allow them to make a purchase without creating and signing in to their user accounts.

 Remember all those times when a paywall or overbearing request kept you from accessing the products on an app?
 Enabling guest checkout will let your customers browse through the products and share their details only when they are ready.

 Understand and accept that the user wants to compare, assess and evaluate the value you offer against the purchase.
 Encourage users to sign up and log in once they ensure that you offer the maximum value.

 In fact, the e-commerce market leaders like Amazon, Walmart, and others are already doing it.
 They all have a one-step checkout implementation option on their mobile apps.